norok2/hdu/README.rst

 (last step may require additional permissions depending on your configuration)

+The shoftware does not have additional dependencies beyond Python and its standard library.

+It was tested with Python 2.7 and 3.5.
+Other version were not tested.

 Note
 ----
 Although the software is ready, the packaging is still experimental.
-If you have any issues or suggestion, please contact the authors.
+If you experience any issues, please consider reporting it.
+Suggestions and improvements are welcome!